converged-computing/flux-usernetes/azure/README.md

 ### 1. Build Images

 Since I'm new to Azure, I'm starting by creating a VM and then saving the image, which I did through the console (and saved the template) and all of the associated scripts are in [build-images](build-images).

+**CPU**

 I chose:

 - ubuntu server 22.04
 - South Central US